gaia-platform/GaiaPlatform/docs/repository-guidelines.md

 The repository's GitHub workflows can be leveraged for these three main usage patterns:

-1. before a *Pull Request* is created, using a manual workflow trigger on a non-`master` branch
+1. before a *Pull Request* is created, using a manual workflow trigger on a non-`main` branch
-1. as part of a *Pull Request* against the `master` branch
+1. as part of a *Pull Request* against the `main` branch
-1. as part of merging a *Pull Request* against the `master` branch
+1. as part of merging a *Pull Request* against the `main` branch

 #### Before a Pull Request

 Some developers have expressed a need to externally verify that their changes work properly and do not have unintended side effects.
-While our configuration does not automatically kick off GitHub workflows when changes are pushed to non-`master` branches of the main repository, they can be started using the process described on [this GitHub webpage](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
+While our configuration does not automatically kick off GitHub workflows when changes are pushed to non-`main` branches of the main repository, they can be started using the process described on [this GitHub webpage](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
 When executed in this fashion, the workflow will execute all jobs contained within the workflow.
 While this may be overkill in some cases, the developer may cancel the workflow at any time during its execution.
 In this way, developers can execute as many or as few of the extra checks as they require for their particular situation.